Sivaji: The Boss: Special screenings

 Rajinikanth used his political affiliations to screen the film for several politicians.
 He went to Hyderabad to showcase the film for the former Andhra Pradesh Chief Minister, Chandrababu Naidu, on 14 June 2007.
 At the screening, Rajinikanth told the media that he would invite the Chief Minister, Rajasekhara Reddy, for a special viewing as well.
 Rajinikanth said that he had screened the film to current and former Tamil Nadu Chief Ministers, Dr. Karunanidhi and Jayalalitha, respectively, and that India's Finance Minister, P Chidambaram, was also keen to watch the film.
 A private screening was also shown to Amitabh Bachchan.
 Mammootty saw a special preview of the film at Shenoys theatre in Ernakulam.
 After the screening he says, "It is a very good commercial film.
 Rajnikant has a halo around him; the man is amazing, simple and straight forward with no starry airs."

 3D re-release

 A 2012 re-release, also known as Sivaji 3D, was created by re-mastering the original to Dolby Atmos and post-converting to 3D format and cutting half an hour of running time.
 Sivaji 3D is the first Indian film to be launched with the new Dolby Atmos platform.
 The trailer of 3D version was launched on 13 August 2012 at Prasad Labs along with Rajinikanth.
 The 3D version released on 12 December 2012, coinciding with Rajinikanth's birthday.
-The runtime of 3D version was shorter than original, cut to two hours and thirty-five minutes.
+The runtime of 3D version was shorter than original, cut to 155.22 minutes.